markwylde/code-style/pages/01-introduction.md

 ## Why Not a Framework?

 Frameworks promise convenience but trade away visibility and control.
 Middleware mutates shared objects, magic hides flow, and upgrades become risky.
 Here, every step is explicit and testable.
-When something breaks, you debug your code — not a stack of plugins.
+When something breaks, you debug your code, not a stack of plugins.

 See: `Why Functional Node.js?` for the cost of magic and the benefits of clarity.